ara7/Tab-BertGCN/README.md

 # Tab-BertGCN
-A multimodal GNN architecture (Tab-BertGCN) designed to enhance early prediction of postoperative delirium by jointly modeling unstructured clinical text and tabular clinical features.
+A multimodal GNN architecture (Tab-BertGCN) designed to enhance early prediction of postoperative delirium by jointly modeling unstructured clinical text with tabular clinical features through a learnable gated fusion mechanism prior to graph message passing while preserving unstructured clinical notes as the primary modality.
 # Graph-Based Multimodal Learning with Transformers for Early Postoperative Delirium Prediction

 This repository contains the official PyTorch implementation of the **Tab-BertGCN** architecture, as described in our manuscript: *"Graph-Based Multimodal Learning with Transformers for Postoperative Delirium Prediction."*